Skip to content

 prometheus.io/port: "8080"

-4. Expand the Grafana time range (for example, last 6h) and retry.
+5. Expand the time range and retry.